2B3G/root/README.md

 ## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).
+This Alpine linux Installer script is released under the [MIT License](LICENSE).

-## Credits

-Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
-This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code

 ---

 **Note:** This script is intended for educational and experimental purposes.
 Use it responsibly and at your own risk.